gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-anti-patterns.md

     **What to do instead:**

-    Instead of fighting the Web platform, use the Web platform as it was designed to be used.
+    Instead of fighting the Web platform, embrace the Web platform as it was designed to be used.
     Use CSS and `clientWidth` and `clientHeight`.

         var width = gl.canvas.clientWidth;